microsoft/semantic-kernel/samples/apps/copilot-chat-app/README.md

     1. Navigate to `\samples\apps\copilot-chat-app\SKWebApi`
     2. Update `appsettings.json` with these settings:

+          *	If you wish to run the back-end API server without an SSL certificate, you may change `"UseHttp": false,` to `True` to overide the default use of https.

           *	Under the `“CompletionConfig”` block, make the following configuration changes to match your instance:

             * `“AIService”: “AzureOpenAI”`, or whichever option is appropriate for your instance.